My summer at: Charles River Movers

 upon people, but it has also prepared me for my own future transitions.

-as a team.
-By following instructions and keeping pace with the more
+a team.
+By following instructions and keeping pace with the more experienced

-experienced movers, I was able to earn their invaluable trust and respect.
-Our
+movers, I was able to earn their invaluable trust and respect.
+Our mutual respect

-prevalent than during one particularly rigorous move, the crux of which involved
+during one particularly rigorous move, the crux of which involved hauling a large

-hauling a large number of extremely heavy book boxes up three flights of stairs.
+number of extremely heavy book boxes up three flights of stairs.
+Though we

-Though we each were able to carry many of the boxes up the stairs single
+each were able to carry many of the boxes up the stairs single handedly, we

-handedly, we respected each other enough to not be too stubborn or ashamed to
+respected each other enough to not be too stubborn or ashamed to ask for help

-ask for help when necessary.
-It is only through great trust and respect that we
+when necessary.
+It is only through great trust and respect that we are able to

 My summer job was not merely a job, it became one of the most valuable